joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-08-18-Converging-Ratio.md

 ![Close-up.](/img/RatiosCloseup.png)

-The plots never match the lines---they can't because the lines, having irrational slopes, have no points with integral coordinates except the origin.
+The plots never match the lines at any $m$---they can't because the lines, having irrational slopes, have no points with integral coordinates except the origin.
 But the plots diverge from the lines by less than $1$ for every $m$.
 This suggests the following formulae for the plots, that is, for the positions of the $m$th $2$ or $3$ (where the brackets denote the _floor_ function, which yields the greatest integer less than or equal to its argument):

 $$\left\lfloor m (2+\sqrt{3})\right\rfloor$$